NBISweden/workshop-reproducible-research/docs/rmarkdown.md

     - Place the cursor on an R command and press `CTRL + Enter` (Windows) or `Cmd + Enter` (Mac) to run that line in R.
     - Select several R command lines and use the same keyboard shortcut as above to run those lines.
     - To the right in each chunk there are two buttons, one for running the code in all chunks above the current chunk, or to run the code in the current chunk.
-    - Depending on your settings, the output of the chunk code will be displayed inline in the .Rmd document, or in RStudios Console and Plot panels.
+    - Depending on your settings, the output of the chunk code will be displayed inline in the Rmd document, or in RStudios Console and Plot panels.
 To customize this setting, press the cog-wheel next to the Knit button and select either "Chunk Output Inline" or "Chunk Output in Console".
 * You can easily insert an empty chunk in your Rmd document in RStudio by pressing Insert > R.
 * In the top right in the editor panel in RStudio there is a button to toggle the document outline.
 By making that visible you can click and jump between sections (headers and named code chunks) in your R Markdown document.
 * Go to File > Help > Cheatsheets > R Markdown Cheat Sheet to open the main R Markdown cheatsheet.